This Is What Kris Jenner Said About Her Daughters' Pregnancies On

 Advertisement

 As we recently guessed, it seems increasingly plausible KUWTK will deal with the yet-to-be confirmed baby speculation with the final episodes of 2017.
-“A Very Kardashian Holiday” and Kris’ tears set up the plotline, and either the penultimate episode scheduled for December 10 or the December 17 midseason finale can spike it.
-The dates would also be the perfect time for a baby bump-filled Kardashian Kristmas Kard reveal, which is how I always personally assumed the rumors would be confirmed.
+“A Very Kardashian Holiday” and Kris’ tears set up the plotline, and either the penultimate episode scheduled for 10th December or the 17th December midseason finale can spike it.
+The dates would also be the perfect time for a baby bump-filled Kardashian Kristmas Kard reveal, which is how I always personally assumed the rumours would be confirmed.

 Read These Stories Next: